 Content is not the only thing that Google looks at when determining the relevance and importance of your website for ranking purposes, but its obviously a major factor.
 Content though is ultimately what every user is searching for.
 It may be video, articles, wikis, blogs, or social media, but it is all content, and the more of it you have, the more highly Google is likely to regard your website.

-For help and advice on content and building your own content marketing strategy, please contact Greg Roche the head of our Marketing Services team.
+For help and advice on content and building your own content marketing strategy, please contact us or visit our Insurance Marketing website for more details.

 If you would like to find out more about the Quotall insurance e-commerce solution, please contact us